knative/docs/blog/releases/announcing-knative-v0-26-release.md

 ### Highlights

 - **Kubernetes 1.20+ is now required**
-- Improvements for istio mesh compatibility mode.
+- Improvements for Istio mesh compatibility mode.
 - New features in eventing kafka
 - New CLI plugins available
 - Many improvements in install operator